Shows

 Sep 26–Feb 2, 2025

-Individual dilemmas of identity permeate the global collective subconscious.
-Such inner conflicts can be exacerbated by circumstances of migration, rapid development through urbanization and technology, and the clash of independent desires for freedom with a regulated society.
+Individual dilemmas of identity permeate the global subconscious; and such inner conflicts can be exacerbated by migration, urbanization and the rapid development of technology, and the clash between desires for freedom and regulated societies.
 In his multimedia practice, Chongqing-born, Beijing-based artist Tao Hui delves into stories from across China, examining complex social psychologies that have arisen in a country facing relentless advancement.

-For his exhibition “In the Land Beyond Living” at Tai Kwun Contemporary in Hong Kong, Tao Hui tackled this profound subject matter with a surrealistic flair through video installations, sculptures, sound, and set design.
+For his exhibition “In the Land Beyond Living” at Tai Kwun Contemporary, Tao Hui tackled this profound subject matter with a surrealistic flair through video installations, sculptures, sound, and set design.
 The concise but poignant show, curated by Jill Angel Chun, drew attention to narratives of alienation and displacement due to climate change or technological advancement across China.
-The central video installation, Chilling Terror Sweeps the North (2024), was screened inside a custom-built structure several meters tall embellished with Chinese and Islamic design features, and surveys one young woman’s experience of deracination.
-She is torn between love for a young man who yearns for his city in the south, and her attachment to her native land in the rural northwest.
+The central video installation, Chilling Terror Sweeps the North (2024), was screened inside a custom-built structure several meters tall, embellished with Chinese and Islamic design features.
+It surveys one young woman’s experience of deracination, torn between her love for a young man—who yearns for his city in the south—and her attachment to her native land in the rural northwest.
 Forced to reckon with her identity and autonomy, she grapples with the existential dread which can emerge from difference and division.
-Stunning images of vast mountain landscapes juxtaposed with claustrophobic scenes of an urban dwelling lent a cinematic and dream-like atmosphere to the reality faced by the two protagonists.
+Stunning images of vast mountain landscapes, juxtaposed with claustrophobic scenes of an urban dwelling, lent a cinematic and dream-like atmosphere to the reality faced by the two protagonists.

 In the same room, Tao Hui attempted to evoke continuity with the film’s landscapes.
 The anthropomorphic forms of colorful glass chicken feet strung together and suspended in Money Grab Hand (2024) are a comical allusion to the interconnectedness of life.
 Yet, as explained in Chilling Terror Sweeps the North, they are also a cultural reference to the traditional practice of fortune telling.
 Surrounding Tao Hui’s central installation, sloped wooden surfaces formed a landscape punctuated by tufts of artificial grass.
 Perched askew atop one surface was Cuddle (2024), a cracked ceramic toilet strangulated by a petrified python.
 The work is symbolic of the pressures of everyday life which, as proven in Chilling Terror Sweeps the North, can force even the most resilient to breaking point.